r-quantities/errors/cran-comments.md

 ## Downstream dependencies

 There are two downstream dependencies, quantities and constants, for which I'm the maintainer too.
-An update for quantities will be sent as soon as this one and units get accepted.
+No changes.